ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-9. What query would replace 'a' with 'A' in the first name from the Worker table?
+Q. What query would replace 'a' with 'A' in the first name from the Worker table?

 <details ><summary><b>Answer</b></summary>
     <p>